ksu-cs-textbooks/cis400/content/D-milestones/03-class-library-milestone-1.md

 * Enum classes (2)

-  * Declared in the `BleakwindBuffet.Data.Enums` namespace
+  * Declared in the `TheFlyingSaucer.Data.Enums` namespace

 * Entrée classes (6)

-  * Declared in the `BleakwindBuffet.Data.Entrees` namespace
+  * Declared in the `TheFlyingSaucer.Data.Entrees` namespace

 ### Purpose: